Probing the sound speed and clustering of dark energy: Numerical results

-Fig. \ref{fig:compare_all} compares the reconstructed dark energy equation of state for different models.
-The left panel shows the marginalized means and 68\% confidence intervals for $w$CDM with different perturbation treatments.
-The $w$CDM and $w$CDM+PPF results are almost identical, while $w$CDM+EFT predicts a higher value of $w$.
+The implications of including dark energy perturbations for the background equation-of-state parameter are illustrated in Fig.~\ref{fig:compare_w_all}.
+The left panel shows the marginalized mean values and $68\%$ confidence intervals for constant-$w$ models under different perturbative treatments.
+The $w$CDM and $w$CDM+PPF results are nearly identical, indicating that the inclusion of fluid dark energy perturbations does not significantly affect the inferred equation-of-state in this case.
+In contrast, the $w$CDM+EFT scenario yields a slightly higher value of $w$, reflecting the additional freedom introduced by modified-gravity effects at the perturbative level.

-The right panel shows the constraints on $(w_0, w_a)$ for the $w_0w_a$CDM model.
-The gray dashed line indicates $w_0+w_a=-1$.
-For both the PPF and EFT approaches, the contours lie below this line, demonstrating the quintom-B behavior: phantom-like at early times and quintessence-like at late times.
-We also find a $3.42\sigma$ deviation from $\Lambda$CDM for $w_0w_a$CDM, increasing slightly to $3.63\sigma$ with PPF and decreasing to $3.19\sigma$ with EFT.
-Note the significance of rejection of $\Lambda$CDM for $w_0w_a$CDM is different from the value reported with same data combination in \cite{DESI:2025zgx}, these differences arise from the different CMB likelihoods.
+The right panel of Fig.~\ref{fig:compare_w_all} displays the constraints in the $(w_0,w_a)$ plane for the $w_0w_a$CDM model.
+The dashed line corresponds to $w_0+w_a=-1$, separating non-phantom from phantom-crossing evolutions.
+For both the PPF and EFT approaches, the allowed parameter regions lie predominantly below this line, signaling a quintom-like (quintom-B) behavior of the dark energy equation-of-state, with phantom-like evolution at earlier times and quintessence-like behavior at late epochs \cite{Feng:2004ad,Hu:2004kh}.